keycloak/keycloak-quickstarts/README.md

 Introduction
 ------------

-These quickstarts run on WildFly Application Server 8,9 or 10.
+These quickstarts run on WildFly Application Server 10.

 Prior to running the quickstarts you should read this entire document and have completed the following steps: